TOP 10 of the world's largest cyberattacks, and how to prevent them

 Will you be the next?

-While the previous cyber attacks are impressive, many more are taking place every day in different business sector or through different means.
-This summer the ransomware Wannacry and NotPetya have made a lot of talk.
-More recently, HBO lost 1.5 terabytes of data, TV show episodes, scripts, manager emails and some actors phone numbers of the flagship Game of Thrones.
-Finally, on another sector, dozens of US energy suppliers have been attacked and hackers can cut electricity anywhere in the United States at any time.
+While the previous cyber attacks are impressive, many more are taking place every day in different business sectors or through different means.
+This summer, the ransomware Wannacry and NotPetya made headlines.
+More recently, HBO lost 1.5 terabytes of data, including TV show episodes, scripts, manager emails and some Game of Thrones actors’ phone numbers.
+Dozens of US energy suppliers have also been attacked and hackers can cut electricity anywhere in the United States at any time.
 How to protect against cyber attacks?
-Updating IT systems is a first step, but the best is to permanently detect vulnerabilities and fix them quickly to avoid attacks.
-This is why our security solutions were developed: to allow our customers to better manage their vulnerabilities and give them the keys to improve the security of their systems.
+Updating IT systems is the first step, but the best is to continuously detect vulnerabilities and fix them quickly to avoid attacks.
+This is why our full stack security solutions were developed: to allow our customers to better manage their vulnerabilities and give them the means to improve the security of their systems.

 2019 update: The answers to many of the risks identified in this blog are mostly unchanged and most of them in theory are simple.
 However, implementing the right solutions for your business and especially maintaining their effectiveness heavily depends on the organization and training its employees to be aware of illicit activity.

 Our security experts suggest you have a solid security baseline (or ‘Cyber Hygiene’), in which you ensure the most obvious risks are addressed early.
 Amongst this should be a continuous Vulnerability Management program, with periodic manual pen tests on key-risk areas.
 After setting this baseline, you should start addressing focus areas that are most crucial to your organization and in turn the most likely areas a hacker would be interested in.
 For example, if you see an increase in targeted phishing campaign towards C-level executives, you want to have specific phishing and awareness campaigns around that specific topic.